Can I get fibre in my area?

 Fibre to the Premises (FTTP) / Full Fibre

-This is a full fibre connection from the exchange to the your property.
+This is a full-fibre connection from the exchange to your property.
 No copper cables.

-There are no copper cables involved in this type of connection because the fibre cable is ran directly to your property which will result is ultrafast broadband speeds.
+There are no copper cables involved in this type of connection because the fibre cable is run directly to your property which will result in ultrafast broadband speeds.

 Further reading: